Dextorr/books-challenge-ui/README.md

 ## Future features

 Given more time to work on this, I'd work on feedback to the user first.
 Such as a message or something saying you can't add more of a particular item due to stock restrictions, or maybe a modal on checkout instead of just changing the message displayed on the component.
+Following those features I'd love to fine-tune the styling and make things look a little cleaner, though overall I'm happy with what I've achieved.